dimitardimitrov/radium/README.md

 ## Configuration
 You can enable/disable the user block through the RADIUM_USER_BLOCK environemntal variable.

-Radium User Environment Variables:
-       RADIUM_USER_BLOCK=0 Disables the user block
-       RADIUM_USER_BLOCK=1 Enables the user block

-You will also need to set your fonts in terminal.
-For iTerm, you will have to set both Font and non-ASCII Font using the Powerline fonts from above for the non-ASCII Fonts

 #### Disable the user block
   1. Add the user block variable with 0 value(false) to your user environment variables file.